TimurKady/django-fast-treenode/README.md

 Don't access treenode fields directly!
 Most of them have been removed as unnecessary.
 Use functions documented in the [source application](https://github.com/fabiocaccamo/django-treenode).

-## Dependencies
-The code provided is not a reusable application.
-To use, run `pip install six`

 ## Credits
 This software contains, uses, including in a modified form:
 *  [django-treenode](https://github.com/fabiocaccamo/django-treenode) by [Fabio Caccamo](https://github.com/fabiocaccamo);